These are the Best Buffalo Twice Baked potatoes. They are perfect for game day or just to enjoy as a delicious appetizer!

 - 1/2 cup thinly chopped green onions plus more for garnish

 - Blue cheese or ranch dressing for serving

-- Once potatoes are smooth, stir in 2 tbsp buffalo sauce, bacon and chives.
+Once potato filling is smooth, stir in buffalo sauce, 3/4 of the bacon and green onions.

-- Scoop about ¼ of a cup of mashed potatoes into each potato skin.
+Scoop about ¼ of a cup of mashed potato mixture into each potato skin.

-- Top with more bacon crumbles and green onions and serve hot with blue cheese or ranch dressing.
+Top with remaining bacon crumbles and green onions.
+Serve warm with blue cheese or ranch dressing.